webdev-Julien/Lilja-Tours-v2.0/src/content/daytours__EN/glacier-hike.md

 # Itinerary
 itiItems: [
   {
-    itiItemTitle: "Your Glacier Hike on Sólheimajökull",
+    itiItemTitle: "Experience the Majesty of Iceland's Glaciers",
     itiItemPicSrcMobile: "/pictures/glacier-hike/itinerary/glacier-hike-mobile.webp",
     itiItemPicSrcPC: "/pictures/glacier-hike/itinerary/glacier-hike-pc.webp",
     itiItemPicAlt: "Picture taken from the top of a glacier",